JasonSwingen/js-outdoors/_posts/2018-11-29-steelhead-equipment.markdown

 -   **Split Shot**
     -   You'll want an assortment of spit shot depending on the depth, and speed and the water as well as the technique you are using.
 I mostly use #B, #BB, #7, and #5 Split Shot depending on depth and the type of presentation.

+If you are have everything you need to catch steelhead, but are looking to get a few more products to make your time on the water more enjoyable, check out my list of <a href="http://js-outdoors.com/fishing/best-fly-fishing-accessories/">10 Fly Fishing Accessories For Under $20</a>

 &nbsp;
 <figure>
   <img title="North Shore Steelhead" alt="North Shore Steelhead" src="/images/North_Shore_Fall_Steelhead.jpg">